tkhquang/tkhquang.dev/content/posts/hello-world.md

 ---
 title: Hello World!
 created_at: 2020-03-30T07:49:25.588Z
-updated_at: ''
+updated_at: ""
 published: true
 category_slug: the-inner-crisis
 tags:
   - Ljóss
-description: 'Hello world!
-It''s me, the same old Aleks and this is my new blog.'
+description: "Hello world!
+It's me, the same old Aleks and this is my new blog."
 ---

 Hello world!
 This is me, the same old Aleks.

 As you already know, I've been away from blogging for a very long time.
 I'm sorry for my sudden disappearance from the internet and for deleting the old blog.